 All Stella & Chewy’s raw dog food recipes are suitable for small and medium breed puppies (meaning they’ll weigh less than 70 pounds as an adult).
-Large breed puppies should be fed one of our puppy-specific recipes.
+Contact our customer care team at firstname.lastname@example.org for large-breed puppy solutions.

 Should I Feed My New Dog or Puppy a Raw Diet?

 Raw dog food offers a range of benefits for dogs and puppies, including shinier coats, better dental health, and smaller stools.
-Stella & Chewy’s raw and raw-inspired dog foods use responsibly sourced, premium ingredients from suppliers we trust.
+Stella & Chewy’s raw dog foods use responsibly sourced, premium ingredients from suppliers we trust.
 Every recipe provides complete and balanced nutrition, with none of the bad stuff.
-Learn about transitioning your dog to a raw food diet, or explore food and treats below:
+Learn more about transitioning your dog to a raw food diet, and learn more about our full selection of dog food.

 Welcome to the Pack!